lgibelli/singularity-docs/index.rst

 is like a “Swiss Army knife” for container creation.
-In addition to downloading images, you can use to create images from other images or from scratch using a a href=“sec:recipefile">recipe file</a>.
+In addition to downloading images, you can use to create images from other images or from scratch using a .
 You can also use to convert an image between the 3 major container formats supported by Singularity.
-We discuss those image formats below in the a href=”sec:buildimagesfromscratch">Build images from scratch</a>
+We discuss those image formats below in the section.
-section.

 Interact with images
 ~~~~~~~~~~~~~~~~~~~~